The Victorian Servant

 In households like Shibden, there were normally a few servants working together.
 Despite this, the work was still demanding.
 There were no appliances to help in their work.
 For example, with no vacuum cleaner to use on the carpets, they were cleaned by spreading damp tea leaves over them and sweeping with a stiff brush.

 The images show census returns for Shibden Hall from 1871, 1881 and 1891, and include names and occupations of all the servants.
-You can download PDF versions from our Worksheets page (see also links below).
+You can download PDF versions from our Downloads page (see also links below).